paranext/paranext-core/lib/platform-bible-utils/README.md

 - [ ] Decide if this package will be public, if not it will probably need an NPM organization setup to publish it to privately.
 - [ ] What NPM user login will we use to publish it (each developer or an app-wide user)?
-- [ ] Currently the package is called `platform-bible-utils`, perhaps we need to namespace it, e.g. `sil-platform-bible-utils` or `ubs-components`?